 - Footnotes or endnotes can be used, as can direct hyperlinks to online content.
 Please note that all footnotes will be converted to endnotes for the webpage version but will remain as footnotes for the PDF version.

 File format: Please email submissions as attachments to the editors.
 All articles should be provided as a .doc or .docx file.
+Please make sure to anonymise your submission as it will be undergoing a double-blind peer review.

 Contributions to Studio